jigyasu2004/ExploreCity_-hackIITB/README.md

 ## Description

-ExploreCity is a mobile application designed to enhance the tourism and city exploration experience.
-Leveraging HERE Location Services and Mobile SDKs, the app provides a comprehensive platform for tourists to discover a city's rich history, cultural landmarks, and exciting attractions through guided tours and interactive maps..
+ExploreCity is an advanced mobile application designed for tourists seeking an immersive and technologically enriched exploration of cities.
+Utilizing HERE Location Services and Mobile SDKs, the app combines cutting-edge geospatial technology with rich historical content to offer guided tours, detailed historical information, and interactive maps, providing users with a seamless and informative city exploration experience.

 ## Instructions to Run the Project